Associate Professor of History

 Asher Gladstone ’24 – Living Rabbis and their Christian Readers: Jewish Readmission and Interreligious Exchange in Seventeenth-Century England.
 Winner of the Robert C. L. Scott Prize for the best thesis in U.S. or European History.

 (w.
 Karen Merrill) Dover Sikes ’24 – A Scholar’s Duty in the Age of Removal: The American Colonization Society at Williams College (1816-1836).
-Winner of the Arthur B. Graves Prize.
+Winner of the Arthur B. Graves Prize in History.

 Jackson T. Hartigan ’23 – “There Were Giants in the Earth in Those Days:” The Natural History of the Human Body in the British Enlightenment.
 Winner of the Robert C. L. Scott Prize for the best thesis in U.S. or European History and of the Robert C. L. Scott Prize for Graduate Study in History.